raccoongang/OLGA/README.md

 ## License

-The code in this repository is licensed under the AGPL v3 licence unless otherwise noted.
+The code in this repository is licensed under the AGPL v3 licence unless another noted.

 Please see [LICENSE](https://github.com/raccoongang/acceptor/blob/master/LICENSE) file for details.